MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RemoteMailbox.md

 ```

 ### -AcceptMessagesOnlyFromDLMembers
-!!!
-Exchange Server 2010

-The AcceptMessagesOnlyFromDLMembers parameter specifies the distribution groups whose members are allowed to send e-mail messages to this mail-enabled user.
-You can use any of the following values for the allowed distribution groups:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- LegacyExchangeDN

-- Primary SMTP e-mail address

-By default, this parameter is blank, which enables the mail-enabled user to accept messages from all senders.

-!!!
-Exchange Server 2013

-The AcceptMessagesOnlyFromDLMembers parameter specifies the distribution groups whose members are allowed to send email messages to this mail-enabled user.
-You can use any of the following values for the allowed distribution groups:

-- DN

-- Canonical name

-- GUID

-- Name

-- Display name

-- LegacyExchangeDN

-- Primary SMTP email address

-By default, this parameter is blank, which enables the mail-enabled user to accept messages from all senders.

-!!!
-Exchange Server 2016

 The AcceptMessagesOnlyFromDLMembers parameter specifies who is allowed to send messages to this recipient.
 Messages from other senders are rejected.

 Valid values for this parameter are groups in your organization (distribution groups, mail-enabled security groups, and dynamic distribution groups).
 Specifying a group means all members of the group are allowed to send messages to this recipient.
 You can use any value that uniquely identifies the group.
 For example: